Caravans for beginners

 Where do I start?

-There is some key considerations important to the very start of your caravan journey.
-While it may seem obvious it's important for you to consider whether its a caravan or motorhome that suits your needs.
-Lots of people start browsing dealerships, attending industry shows and searching Trade Me without a clear picture in their head about what's more suitable to their vision.
-Eventually they walk away confused and armed with conflicting information.
-Keep the vision/dream in mind and work back from there!
+There are some key considerations that are important to the very start of your caravan journey.
+While it may seem obvious, it's important for you to consider whether it's a caravan or motorhome that suits your needs.
+Lots of people start browsing dealerships, attending industry shows and searching Trade Me without a clear picture in their head about what suits their vision.
+Eventually, they walk away confused and armed with conflicting information.
+Keep the vision in mind and work back from there!

 There are more details about the benefits of either a motorhome or caravan in our free beginners guide to caravanning.

 Caravans are great for:

 - Permanent sites at holiday hotspots

 - Living full-time on permanent sites.
 Think granny flats, accommodation while you build or, overflow accommodation at your section while you consider building a more permanent batch.